drdataanalysis/drdataanalysis.github.io/_posts/2022-03-01-Organisational-Data.md

 ---
-title: "Creating Organisational Data in Power BI"
+title: "Org Data in Power BI"
-excerpt: "You can setup a organisational data type in Power BI and what you need to know to get it working like I did for Local Authorities."
+excerpt: "How to set up organisational data in Power BI and what you need to know to get it working right."
 categories:
   - Blog
 tags: